 1 teaspoon salt

 Heat a large pot, or Dutch oven.
-Coat bottom with a very thin layer of oil and sauté the onion, garlic and ground beef over a medium heat until the beef is cooked through and the onion is soft.
+Coat bottom with a very thin layer of oil and sauté the onion, garlic and ground beef over a medium heat until the beef is cooked through, and the onion is soft.
 Stir to break-up the beef.
-Add diced tomatoes, Rotel, tomato sauce and kidney beans.
+Add the Rotel, tomato sauce, and beans.
 Stir well.
 Add spices and stir to combine.
 Bring to a boil, then reduce to a simmer for at least 30 minutes.
 (Sixty minutes is even better.)
-Ladle into bowls and top with shredded cheddar if desired.
+Ladle into bowls and top with shredded cheddar/cilantro if desired.